Blueberry Almond Tea Cake

 Instructions

-- Preheat the oven to 325 degrees Fahrenheit (160 degrees Celsius) with a rack in the center position.
-Generously grease an 8-inch cake pan (at least 2-inches deep) with baking spray and set aside.
+- Preheat the oven to 325°F (160°C) with a rack in the center position.
+Generously grease an 8-inch cake pan (at least 2-inches deep) with baking spray or butter and line the bottom with a round of parchment paper (here's an easy tutorial!), grease again, and set aside.

 - In a medium bowl, whisk together the whole wheat pastry flour, almond meal, baking powder, and salt.
 Reserve and set aside roughly one tablespoon of sliced almonds.
 Break the remaining almonds with your hands and stir them into the flour mixture.